MicrosoftDocs/memdocs/autopilot/includes/create-assigned-device-group.md

 If the **Intune Provisioning Client** service principal with AppId **f1346770-5b25-470b-88bd-d5744ab7952c** isn't available when selecting the owner of the device group, then follow these steps to add the service principal:

-1. On a device where Microsoft Intune or Microsoft Entra ID is normally administered, open a **Windows PowerShell** command prompt.
+1. On a device where Microsoft Intune or Microsoft Entra ID is normally administered, open an elevated **Windows PowerShell** command prompt.

 1. In the **Windows PowerShell** command prompt window: